• Skip to primary navigation

 What is Bistec?

-Bistec is a savory Latin American meat dish that is renowned for its flavor and tenderness.
+Bistec is a savory Latin American meat dish that is well-known for its flavor and tenderness.

 It refers to a thin slice of beef, which is marinated in spices and seasonings prior to cooking.

-This adds flavor and keeps the meat juicy and succulent.
+This adds flavor and keeps the meat juicy and juicy.

 It can be prepared in different ways, such as grilling, pan-frying, or baking.